SteveSplash934/SensiWatch/README.md

 # SensiWatch
-Watch over a victims folder after getting into their PC!
+Watch over a victims shoulder after getting into their PC!